mrts/debugging-cgi-applications-with-gdb/README.md

 protocol for web servers to execute programs by passing HTTP request data into the program via standard input and environment variables, and returning the program's standard output as the HTTP response.
-Unless FastCGI or SCGI is used, the executable program would be started as a separate process by the web server for each request and torn down at the end.
+Unless FastCGI or SCGI is used, the executable program is started as a separate process by the web server for each request and torn down at the end.

 GDB, the GNU Debugger, is commonly used to debug C and C++ programs and it